jpt4/prc/README.md

 # PRC - Pervasively Reconfigurable Computing

-Code, etc. for the project to align computers with their embodiment, bring awareness and tunability to their resource consumption, and provide a platform acceptable to me and a seed SAI.
+Code, prose, etc. for the project to align computers with their embodiment, bring awareness and tunability to their resource consumption, and produce a platform acceptable to me and a seed SAI.

+The directory "theory" is everything which does not execute (prose), "practice" everything that does (code).
+Meta-data and compliance documents (etc.) may not follow this schema.

 ## In Which an Argument is Made for the Hidden to Become Visible